JinyuanSun/DDGScan/README.md

 MutationsEnergies_BestPerPositionBelowCutOff.tab
 ```

-And another folder named `foldx_jobs` contains many subdirectories, in each subdirectory, containing raw output for
-every mutation built by FoldX.
-Of course, there will be directories start with rosetta or abacus, depending on your choice!
+After running DDGScan with the command provided, you will see a folder named `foldx_jobs` in the current directory.
+This folder contains many subdirectories, each containing the raw output for every mutation built by FoldX.
+Depending on your choice of energy calculation software, there may also be directories starting with `rosetta` or `abacus`.

-If `-md` was turned on, all produced snapshots can be found in `selectpdb` with `afterMD` as a suffix in the name of PDB files.
+If you turned on the `-MD` flag, all produced snapshots can be found in the `selectpdb` folder, with `afterMD` as a suffix in the name of the PDB files.

 ### Support for homo-multimer interface mutation modelling